vladyslavmarkovaccenture/openbsw/doc/codingGuidelines/conventions/statements.rst

 **Use nullptr!**

-Modern code should use ``nullptr`` instead of ``0`` or ``NULL`` to maximize readability and prevent suprising overload resolution outcomes between pointer and integral types.
+Modern code should use ``nullptr`` instead of ``0`` or ``NULL`` to maximize readability and prevent surprising overload resolution outcomes between pointer and integral types.

 .. code-block:: cpp